/ Community Fund

 Vancouver Arena Project and Vancouver Go-Fest

-The Vancouver Arena Project will receive $2,500 in support of its third annual Pokémon Go-Fest in Esther Short Park this summer.
-The festival is a regional tourism draw and organizers utilize a passport centered on having participants visit 12 or more businesses in downtown Vancouver.
+The Vancouver Arena Project will receive $2,500 in support of its annual Pokémon Go-Fest in Esther Short Park in the summer of 2026.
+Organizers utilize a small business passport centered on having participants visit 12 or more businesses in downtown Vancouver, making the festival a regional tourism draw.
 The Vancouver Pokémon community is one of the largest in the world with 6,000 registered players.
-Attendance in 2023 was 1,500 and last year 4,000 players
+In 2025, the event drew more than 10,000 attendees, distributed more than 3,000 passports and supported more than $435,000 in business sales.